 I recall my father telling of being in the area on one such occasion and found the entire midway flooded, as the thing had gotten stuck and they'd had to pump out the tank to work on the mechanics of the thing.

 The Hot House was a small hole-in-the-wall Mexican restaurant with counter-only seating.
-The made the best cup tamales ever!
-I'm sure their other dishes were equally delicious--I got stuck in a rut and always ordered the cup tamale.
+They made the best cup tamales ever!
+I'm sure their other dishes were equally delicious; I got stuck in a rut and always ordered the cup tamale.
 My dad and I would go in there for lunch many times for a break while he was teaching me to drive back in the mid 1960s.

 At the Other End of the Great Highway

-No description or memory of the area is complete without mention of Golden Gate Park, whose western end terminates at Great Highway, or the San Francisco Zoo at the corner of Great Highway and Sloat Boulevard.
+No description or memory of the area is complete without mention of Golden Gate Park, the western end of which terminates at Great Highway.

-Golden Gate Park is famous in its own right, and of course is still there to this day--it will always be there.
-It is a protected part of San Francisco.
-It sits less than a mile from the old Playland location, stretches 1 mile into San Francisco toward the east, and is just 4 blocks wide for most of that length--the eastern end stretches out to span about twice that.
+Golden Gate Park is famous in its own right, and of course is still there to this day; it will always be there.
+It is a protected part of San Francisco, and sits less than a mile from the old Playland location. stretches 1 mile into San Francisco toward the north, and is just 4 blocks wide for most of that length--the eastern end stretches out to span about twice that.

 The zoo is approximately 2 miles down the road from where Playland used to be, and has undergone many remodels over the years.
 The current site extends all the way out to Great Highway, having swallowed up the former Fleishhacker Pool site.
 Of course, all of that land was part of the Fleishhacker property, so really, it was simply re-purposed.

-The pool was billed as the largest heated salt water pool in the world.
+The pool was at the time, the largest swimming pool in the world.
 Indeed: it was 1,000 feet long, and 100 feet wide, with a large jog toward one end where the width of the pool measured out at 160 feet.
-In this alcove were the diving platforms and the water was 15 feet deep.
+There were diving platforms and a high-diving tower at the north end, where the water was 15 feet deep.
 (I was always too 'chicken' to jump off the high tower.)

-It was an outdoor pool, not a wise choice in San Francisco's climate to start with, and especially not right across the street from the chilly Pacific Ocean, from which it drew its water supply!
-While it claimed to have been heated, it was only heated to about 72 degrees--still considerably colder than body temperature, and when the air temperature is hovering around 60 degrees with foggy overcast and wind-chill factor added, it made for a fairly miserable swim.
+The pool held six million gallons of heated salt water, filtered and heated (how could we tell?) by a unique system that used the ocean tides to fill the pool.
+Given that it was an outdoor pool, not a wise choice in San Francisco's climate to start with, and especially not right across the street from the chilly Pacific Ocean, from which it drew its water supply, its claims to being heated were to be taken with a grain of salt; pun intended.
+It was only heated to about 72 degrees--still considerably colder than body temperature, and when the air temperature is hovering around 60 degrees with foggy overcast and wind-chill factor added, it made for a fairly miserable swim.

 I only swam there a few times.
 But every time my friend and I would go, there would be an older man already there, still there when we left, swimming lengthwise laps of that huge pool.
 He must have swum several miles per day!